asnewman/csdate.me/README.txt

 Hello!

 Things we still need to do:
-   - Jason fix javascript login (Jason) - done?
-   - Add blob picture to database (Ash)
+   - Adding pictures to main page (Sigal)
-   - Algorithm for matching people (Sigal)
+   - profile page (Sigal)
+   - html/css page for upload : maybe (Ash)
-   - Search page & queries (Jason)
+   - put upload in the questions page (Jason)
-   - Link signup page with questionnaire (Ash)
+   - update user settings page w/ upload page (Ash)
-   - Link questionnaire to signup successful page (Ash)
+   - icon takes to home page (Ash)
+   - remove picture (Jason)
-   - Redirect to login if you type in csdate.me/* (Ash)
+   - click username to go to their profile (Ash)
+   - Main page paging/5 per page (yikes)
+   - questions results --> results (Sigal)
-   - Profile page (Sigal)
+   - work on error page (Ash)
-   - Add type speed to questions page (link to type test) (Sigal) (I already threw it in -Jason)

-Questions
-   - Will the search page be after a "search" button is pressed or is it part of the "home page" after login?
+   - don't let the user that's logged in show up in the deep search (Jason)
+   - finish algorithm for the rest of the attributes (Sigal)
+   - restrictions on creation of usernames/passwords

+Suggestions:
+   - Perhaps make the DOB on profile display age instead?